roychon/Tesla/README.md

 ## Installation
 To install and run this project, follow the steps below:
-Markup : 1.
-Clone the repository using git clone https://github.com/your_username/tesla-model-website.git
+1. Clone the repository using git clone https://github.com/your_username/tesla-model-website.git
 2. Navigate to the project directory using cd tesla-model-website
 3. Open the index.html file in your web browser